Hofstra University

 How does Hofstra University spend its money?

 Hofstra University directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Hofstra University tax-deductible?